konaraddi/learnpython/exercises.md

 **Make a flowchart of these before you begin to write code.**

+* Function for finding the average of numbers passed into it

-1. Print the Fibonacci sequence until the Nth number where N is a number specified by the user
+* Print the Fibonacci sequence until the Nth number where N is a number specified by the user
     * Fibonacci sequence: 1, 1, 2, 3, 5, 8, 14

 * Make hangman using functions, loops, random (for choosing a word), and user input.